lukiwieser/racetrack/README.md

 * The car starts at a random position on the starting line.

 Reward scheme:
-* -1 for each step taken
+* -1 for each step taken.
-* -5 for going off the track (beneficial for complex tracks)
+* -5 for going off the track (beneficial for complex tracks).

 Keep in mind that randomness plays a role in both the model and the environment.

 ### Racetrack

-The racetrack is internally represented by a 2-dimensional numpy array, with integer values indicating cell types
+The racetrack is internally represented by a 2-dimensional numpy array, with integer values indicating cell types:
 - 0 = OFF_TRACK
 - 1 = ON_TRACK
 - 2 = START